RohitSattu/microcontrollers/README.md

 # microcontrollers
-I have been experimenting with Arduino Uno, Adafruit Feather 32u4 Bluefruit LE, Particle Photon as part of my course projects at OCAD University.
+I have been experimenting with Arduino Uno, Adafruit Feather 32u4 Bluefruit LE, and Particle Photon as part of my course projects at OCAD University.
 I organized files so that it is in a suitable category (Folder).
 # wearables
 In wearables,
 - Using Adafruit Feather 32u4 BLE, the device will connect GSR sensor to a smart phone to get GSR readings.
 Which can be later used for data visualization (eg. projection mapping).